-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "dosearches".

-If you continue to have problems with redirects to dosearches.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the dosearches.com redirect, reset your Internet Explorer settings to default.

 Fix Google Chrome shortcut target:

 The DoSearches.com browser hijacker changes the "Target" field of the Google Chrome shortcut.
 To fix this - locate your Google Chrome shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
 In the opened window locate the Target field and eliminate all text (hxxp://www.dosearches.com/...), which is entered after "C:\Program Files\Google\Chrome\Application\chrome.exe".

 Remove Dosearches.com related browser extensions:

 Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate "Extended Protection" and "Lightning Newtab", select them and click the trash can icon.

 Change the Google Chrome homepage from dosearches.com to you preferred domain - click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings".
 In the "On startup" section click "set pages", hover your mouse over www.dosearches.com and click the x symbol.
 Now you can add your preferred website as your homepage.